 A team of four business students from the University of Nebraska–Lincoln won the regional Deloitte FanTAXtic case competition held in Chicago.
 The students will go head-to-head with eight other regional winners at a national competition held January 18-20 in Dallas to compete for more than $50,000 in individual scholarships and institutional awards.

-The team includes Braelyn Isernhagen, a sophomore accounting major from Deshler, Nebraska; Ben Moe, a junior accounting major from Burnsville, Minnesota; Ashley Tyler, a junior accounting and finance major from Omaha, Nebraska; and Austen Vandersteen, a sophomore finance major from Naperville, Illinois.
+The team includes Braelyn Isernhagen, a sophomore accounting major from Deshler, Nebraska; Ben Moe, a junior accounting major from Burnsville, Minnesota; Ashley Tyler, a junior accounting and finance major from Omaha, Nebraska; and Austin Vandersteen, a sophomore accounting major from Naperville, Illinois.
 They demonstrated the ability to work collaboratively to solve a complex business case simulation that provided insights and perspectives on challenges facing the profession today.
 A panel of live and virtual judges recognized students for the quality of their overall presentation.

 Isernhagen said the team spent 20-25 hours preparing for the competition.
 Their hard work up front proved fruitful to make the most of the competition’s opportunity.